 Keeping Busy and Active in Costa Rica

 Once you’ve settled into life in Costa Rica, don’t get graduation goggles and lose sight of what made you want to move in the first place.
 You’ve come to experience a new culture, a new slate of adventures, and witness the beautiful scenery.
-As you know, there’s so much to do and see, Costa Rica is often called the eco-tourism capital of the world.
+As you know, there’s so much to do and see in Costa Rica, it is often called the eco-tourism capital of the world.

 - Surf Lessons/Buy a board – $45/$250